sebastianspicker/otherlight/native-apple/README.md

 scripts/build-run-macos.sh run
 ```

-The script defaults to `DERIVED_DATA_PATH=/private/tmp/otherlight-derived-data`.
-Override that variable if another writable derived-data location is required.
+The script defaults to `DERIVED_DATA_PATH=/private/tmp/otherlight-derived-data` and builds the active host architecture so local Swift-package modules and the app target use the same triple.
+Override `DERIVED_DATA_PATH` for another writable build location or `MACOS_BUILD_ARCH` with `arm64` or `x86_64` when an explicit local architecture is required.
+Release archives retain their separate universal-build contract.

 The maintained screenshot-tour commands require the exact Xcode installation: